 3.1.
-Restructuring of Bank Credit as a StepCredit Rescue
+The Problematic of Credit

 In general, credit is considered current if there are no arrears in principal installments, interest or overdrafts due to withdrawals.
-Loan submissions submitted by prospective debtors to banks will be processed by the bank through a credit process using analysis based on the 7C principles, namely character, capital, capacity, collateral, and condition.
+Loan submissions submitted by prospective debtors to banks will be processed by the bank through a credit9 process using analysis based on the 7C principles, namely character, capital, capacity, collateral, and condition.
 Coverage (insurance), Contraint (limits and barriers).
-After these seven principles are fulfilled by the prospective debtor, the bank has the right to approve or reject the credit application submitted by the prospective debtor.
+After these seven principles are fulfilled by the prospective debtor, the bank has the right to approve or reject the credit application submitted by the prospective debtor10.